 Dr Ilana Mendels isn’t just another animal advocate with the talent to excel in the veterinary community.

 To further improve her skills, Ilana returned to Sydney as the surgical intern of Dr Tony Black, Dr Bruce Smith and Dr Steve Fearnside.
-She also wrote a program for new-graduate support during this time, bringing together financial, counselling and legal advisers to assist young vets with life changing decisions.
-Some of those who attended still keep in touch with Ilana and she is proud mentor for their success
+She also wrote a program for new graduate support during this time, bringing together financial, counselling and legal advisers to assist young vets with life changing decisions.
+Some of those who attended still keep in touch with Ilana and she is a proud mentor for their success.

-Driven by adventure and ambition, Ilana then traveled to England as a locum.
+Driven by adventure and ambition, Ilana then travelled to England as a locum.

 In September 2009, Dr Mendels founded VetPrac to meet the professional and social needs of registered veterinary surgeons interested in provided quality services to their clients.
 VetPrac workshops have provided practical training for over 300 vets.

 In her spare time, Ilana enjoys time with friends, yoga, horse-riding, dancing, and baking.
 She occasionally escapes the mayhem of work to catch some rays on Bondi Beach or sip an apple & sage martini at the local jazz club.
 One day she hopes to travel to India to see the Vets Beyond Borders Clinic’s which are supported by VetPrac charity auctions.